 Plagiocephaly and the Mimos Baby Pillow

 The Mimos Baby Pillow may be helpful for parents who have trouble counter positioning their baby.
-The pillow is specifically designed to relieve the pressure from a baby’s skull during normal sleeping on the back.
-The pillow offers:
+The pillow has been designed to relieve the pressure from a baby’s skull during normal sleeping on the back.

 1. Speltz, et al. (2010) Case control study of neurodevelopment in deformational plagiocephaly.
 Paediatrics (in press) Miller & Claren (2000) Long-term developmental outcomes in patients with deformational plagicephaly.
 Paediatrics 105:e26